 Studio i (for families and teens)

-This space is located on the second floor in the Loft at ImaginOn.
-Express yourself in Studio i through animated and live action videos, music or other tools including graphic design, drawing, and even robotics.
-Studio i has the tools needed to create content whether it’s for a school project or an engaging hobby.
-Work with software like GarageBand, iMovie, ICanAnimate and apps from the Library’s digital devices.
+This space is located on the second floor of ImaginOn in The Teen Loft.
+Express yourself in Studio i with animated and live action videos, music or other tools including graphic design, drawing and even robotics.
+Studio i has the tools needed to create content, whether it’s for a school project or an engaging hobby.
+Work with software like GarageBand, iMovie, ICanAnimate and apps on the Library’s digital devices.
 Some projects that can be created include:

 Learn more about Studio i or call 704-416-4660.